October 8, 2024

 5. Step 5: Repeat steps 1-4 for each shutter until all the shutters are removed.

-See also How to Clean Bamboo Shutters
+See also How to Remove Roller Shutters

 It is important to note that removing interior shutters can be a time-consuming process, especially if you have a large number of shutters to remove.
 It is recommended that you set aside a few hours to complete the task and have all the necessary tools on hand before starting.
 Additionally, if you are unsure about any aspect of the removal process, it is best to consult a professional to avoid causing damage to your windows or surrounding areas.